The basics of signal amplification

 If you liked this article, please subscribe!
 Unlike most other social media, Substack is not a walled garden and not an addictive doomscrolling experience.
 It’s just a way to stay in touch with the writers you like.

 For a follow-up article dealing with the inner workings of op-amps and current sources, click here.
 For a practical microphone amplifier circuit, read this article.
-More on op-amp instability can be found here.
-To review the entire series on electronics, check out this page.
+More on op-amp feedback loops and stability criteria can be found here.
+Finally, to review the entire series on electronics, check out this page.